Palestinian tobacco faces threat from crackdown on black economy

 For years, the PA has sought to put in place political and economic institutions ready for a long-sought independent Palestinian state, but has run up against Israeli control over land, water, internal movement of people and foreign trade.

-The curbs, along with unpaid utility bills at refugee camps and often uncollected customs duties at borders beyond PA control, have added to a government debt of $4.2 billion (2.6 billion pounds).
+The curbs, along with unpaid utility bills at refugee camps and often uncollected customs duties at borders beyond PA control, have added to a government debt of $4.2 billion.
 That equals 40 percent of gross domestic product and dwarfs the annual budget of $3.8 billion.

 Palestinian youth unemployment stands at 40 percent.